AmigaPorts/ACE/docs/programming/sprites.md

 On Amiga hardware, each sprite is 16 pixels wide, can be of arbitrary height and is always 2BPP.
 With header and footer in mind, this means that e.g. 16x32 sprite data can be prepared as 16x34 2BPP interleaved bitmap.

-In order to create wider sprites, you need to use multiple 16px-wide sprites and position them next to each other.
+On OCS/ECS, wider sprites are made by placing multiple 16px-wide sprites next to each other.

-Although AGA chipset supports wider sprites, the support for that feature is still unimplemented.
+With `ACE_USE_AGA_FEATURES`, the sprite manager also accepts 32px and 64px interleaved 2BPP bitmaps.
+Each sprite DMA slot is FMODE-wide; Lisa keeps the first word of the slot, so POS is at offset 0 and CTL at half the line (32px: +4, not the OCS +2).
+Set `TAG_VPORT_FMODE` sprite-fetch bits (`0x04` for 32px, `0x0C` for 64px) — FMODE is global, so every sprite channel uses that fetch width.
+A 16px bitmap under 32-bit fetch is padded into a CHIP list; call `spriteRequestDataUpdate()` if you change those pixels after `spriteSetBitmap()`.

 The final sprite palette is dependent on the channel.
 The sprite 2BPP colors are translated into colors from upper half of the current display palette, even if lower screen BPP is used: